Solidarity action: United Kingdom

 In the United Kingdom, sympathy strikes were outlawed by the Trade Disputes and Trade Unions Act 1927 in the aftermath of the general strike.
 That was repealed by the Trade Disputes and Trade Unions Act 1946, passed by the postwar Labour Government.

 Solidarity action remained legal until 1980, when the government of Margaret Thatcher passed the Employment Act 1980 to restrict it.
 That was followed by the Employment Act 1990, which outlawed solidarity action entirely.
 The laws outlawing solidarity strikes remain to this day, as codified by the Trade Union and Labour Relations (Consolidation) Act 1992 (Section 224).

-In 2005, union leaders called for the legalization of solidarity strikes in the aftermath of the strike action against the catering company Gate Gourmet, but Labour ministers stated that they had no intention of repealing the law.
+In 2005, union leaders called for the legalization of solidarity strikes in the aftermath of the strike action against the catering company Gategourmet, but Labour ministers stated that they had no intention of repealing the law.
 British Airways staff walked out in solidarity, however.

+North America

 United States

 Secondary boycotting is frequently confused with secondary striking, also a prohibited tactic for labour unions covered by the Taft–Hartley Act.
 Some legal definitions for secondary boycotting divide it into two different kinds: secondary consumer boycotts according to the above definition of secondary boycotts, and secondary employee boycotts, also defined as a secondary strike.

 Because farm laborers in the United States are not covered by the Wagner Act, the United Farm Workers union has legally used solidarity boycotting of grocery store chains to aid to its strikes against California agribusiness and its primary boycotts of California grapes, lettuce and wine.
 Its secondary boycotts involved asking consumers to stop shopping at a grocery store chain until the chain stopped carrying the boycotted grapes, lettuce, or wine.

+Canada

+The Canadian labour board only recognizes actions within the scope of bargaining.
+As such, solidarity actions are considered illegal under Canadian labour law.